 Flat contracts.
 Click

 Flat contracts to see the full interface of the class:

 We'll stop this brief review here but you may continue browsing through the HTML pages if you like.
 Note how closely the appearance of the class texts, flat forms, contract forms, diagrams and other forms of documentation matches the corresponding formats under EiffelStudio.

-Although we suggest staying with the standard, you can easily change any convention that doesn't match your own preferences:
+Although we suggest staying with the standard, you can easily add or change any definition that doesn't match your own preferences.